PAYONE-GmbH/PCP-ServerSDK-php/README.md

 ### Apple Pay

 When a client is successfully made a payment via ApplePay it receives a [ApplePayPayment](https://developer.apple.com/documentation/apple_pay_on_the_web/applepaypayment).
 This structure is accessible as a model as `PayoneCommercePlatform\Sdk\Models\ApplePay\ApplePayPayment`.
-You can use this model to create a payment information record for a checkout.
 The model is a direct representation of the ApplePayPayment object.
-You can use the `serializeJson()` method to convert the model to a JSON string which can be send to the PAYONE Commerce Platform.
+You can use the `deserializeJson()` method to convert a JSON string from a client an `ApplePayPayment` object.

 ```php
 <?php